Ports of Call

 Popular with European and South African holidaymakers, the country's tourism industry is steadily growing as more and more beachfront resorts spring up along the coast and upon the idyllic semi-desert islands of the Bazaruto Archipelago.

-A rough-and-tumble travel destination, a holiday Mozambique is perfect for tourists seeking a bit of adventure alongside a healthy dose of relaxation.
+A rough-and-tumble travel destination, a holiday in Mozambique is perfect for tourists seeking a bit of adventure alongside a healthy dose of relaxation.
 With friendly locals and postcard-worthy scenery, Mozambique is one of the best-value travel destinations in the world.

 Best time to visit Mozambique